MarkDC95/MarkDC95/README.md

 applications.
 Im have started learning courses in machine learning using tensorflow, and I am lookinforward to learninh how to deploy that within the programming architecture of an embedded system.

-There is still a lot I dont know , and a lot I want to learn about before and I think that GitHub will be a good place to document the highlights of my findings and experiences.
+There is still a lot I dont know , and a lot I want to learn about.
+I think that GitHub will be a good place to document the highlights of my findings and experiences.
 <p/>